-Welcome to our pick of the best backpacking backpacks of 2020.
+Welcome to our picks of the best backpacking backpacks of 2023.
 Our purpose isn’t just to help you find the best backpack, but to also help you save money as well.

 When you find the backpack that you like, view the product page to see who has the lowest price or set a price drop alert and we’ll notify you when the price drops.